Commercial Real Estate Loan Calculator

 Private lenders and hard money sources can close in 10–21 days.

-You'll pay for that speed: rates run 8–15%, LTV tops out at 65–70%, and terms are typically 1–3 years.
-They're designed as short-term solutions while you stabilize a property or wait for conventional financing to close.
+You'll pay for that speed: rates run 8–15% with LTV topping out at 65–70%.
+Terms are typically 1–3 years, designed as short-term solutions while you stabilize a property.

 Life Insurance Company Loans